Complete your COVID Screening

 Circle Square Ranch has an experienced team of cooks who prepare delicious and nutritious meals for overnight campers.
 Afternoon and bedtime snacks are provided, and campers also have the opportunity to purchase treats or healthy snack options at canteen time.
 Campers with particular dietary requirements are encouraged to consult with camp prior to their arrival.
 A sample menu from a previous year can be viewed here.

-We will retain lost and found for one month following camp.
-If not claimed by then, we will donate appropriate items to a local charity.
-Medication will be disposed of within two weeks following the camper’s week of attendance.
+We will hold lost and found for one month following camp.
 Calls to the camp regarding lost and found will be handled as time permits.
 We can only look for labelled items.
-Any found items will be sent C.O.D. (at your expense).
+Any found items can be picked up at camp or can be sent C.O.D. (at your expense).

 We take photos of what is going on during the week for all overnight camps.
 Pictures from your week of camp will be available online.
 To see them, go to our camp photos page and click on “Sign-in for weekly camper photos”.
 You will then be prompted to choose the album for the week your child is at camp and enter in the password provided to you when you drop off your child.